OpenCTI-Platform/docs/docs/deployment/managers.md

 ## Rules engine

-Allows users to execute pre-defined actions based on the data and events in the platform to access the list of the rules, ..
+Allows users to execute pre-defined actions based on the data and events in the platform.

+These rules are accessible in Settings > Customization > Rules engine

 The rules engine is designed to help users automate and streamline their cyber threat intelligence processes.

 ## History manager

-This manager keeps tracks of user interactions and system activities in the platform.
+This manager keeps tracks of user/connector interactions on entities in the platform.
 It is designed to help users audit and understand the evolution of their CTI data

+## Activity manager

+The activity manager in OpenCTI is a component that monitors and logs the user actions in the platform such as login, setting update and group update.

 ## Background task manager